TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

 *   (d) Violated any other provision of this Service Agreement.
 *   If Customer is disconnected for any reason and/or service is suspended in accordance with this agreement, Customer may be charged (i) a reasonable disconnection and/or a reconnection fee and/or (ii) for service during the period of suspension in accordance with applicable federal and state law.

-8.3 Rights Upon Termination: In the event that Customer’s account is suspended, disconnected, and/or terminated, no refund, including any fees Customer paid to Charter, will be granted. no online time or credits (for example, points in an online game) will be credited to Customer, nor can it be converted to cash or another form of reimbursement.
-Moreover, Charter will not be responsible for the return of data stored on Charter’s servers, such as web and e-mail servers.
-Customer agrees that Charter has no obligation to visit Customer’s home upon termination to reconfigure Customer’s computer.
+8.3 Rights Upon Termination: In the event that Customer's account is suspended, disconnected, and/or terminated, no refund, including any fees Customer paid to Charter, will be granted. no online time or credits (for example, points in an online game) will be credited to Customer, nor can it be converted to cash or another form of reimbursement.
+Moreover, Charter will not be responsible for the return of data stored on Charter's servers, such as web and e-mail servers.
+Customer agrees that Charter has no obligation to visit Customer's home upon termination to reconfigure Customer's computer.

 9\.
 Home Networking

-Customer may elect to receive the HN Service to facilitate the simultaneous, multiple connection to the Service from up to five (5) personal computing devices within Customer’s single household.
-Customer shall be solely responsible for and shall indemnify and hold Charter harmless from and against any and all claims and expenses (including reasonable attorneys’ fees) arising out of Customer’s use or misuse of the HN Service.
+Customer may elect to receive the HN Service to facilitate the simultaneous, multiple connection to the Service from up to five (5) personal computing devices within Customer's single household.
+Customer shall be solely responsible for and shall indemnify and hold Charter harmless from and against any and all claims and expenses (including reasonable attorneys' fees) arising out of Customer's use or misuse of the HN Service.
 Customer acknowledges and agrees that the HN Service may only be used for residential, non-commercial purposes.
 Customer further acknowledges that the HN Service may still be subject to the security risks outlined in Section 1.5 of this Agreement, and that the disclaimer of warranty set forth in Section 6.1 of this Agreement will continue to apply to use of the HN Service.
 Use of the HN Service for commercial purposes is strictly prohibited. \[Please contact the local Charter office to inquire about the availability of commercial service options.\]

 10\.
 Miscellaneous